Click here for more information.

 Most work zone operations require an arrow board be present and in a specific location.
 For more information about the arrow board requirements in your state call your state DOT or contact us!

 Do you know what to look for when the DPF lights come on?

 With increased need to reduce emissions comes advancements to in regulations.
 New technology has changed the way trucks are engineered, and driving/maintaining them require a new set of skills that relate to all the new technology.
 Do you know what to do when the DPF lights come on?

-The DPF traps the exhaust particulates, and it is not a disposable item – a new one may cost up to $300.
+The DPF traps the exhaust particulates, and it is not a disposable item – a new one could costs you in the thousands.
 They must be periodically cleaned to maintain their fuel efficiency.
 The DPF warning lights might be solid or flashing when they come on, indicating two different concern levels.

 Does a TMA Truck require a Commercial Driver’s license?

 At Royal Truck and Equipment, our TMA Trucks are weighted at less than 26,000lbs.
 That means in most states, you do not need a CDL license to drive one.
 But, it is difficult to find a complete list of state by state regulations of when you are required to have a CDL … and at what weight.

 Each CDL classification is distinguished by the vehicle’s gross vehicle weight rating (GVWR) among other items.
 Keep in mind that the CDL classification you apply for will determine not only the type of vehicle you are allowed to drive, but also which endorsements you may be required to obtain.